futpix/caravans-in-australia/content/review/149-Crusader-Caravans-CRV-Esperance.md

   ogtitle: "Should I buy CRV Esperance by Crusader Caravans?"
   ogdescription: "The Crusader Caravans CRV Esperance is classed as Unknown Type, and sleeps 2 people.
 It is Australian made and comes in at 13 ft.
 It generally has Combined shower & toilet."
 categories: ["Crusader Caravans"]
-tags: ["Sleeps 2", "13 ft", "Unknown Type", "Combined shower & toilet", "Full height", "Price Unknown"]
+tags: ["Sleeps 2", "13 ft", "Unknown Type", "Combined shower & toilet", "Full height", "Price Unknown", "Australian made"]
 totalLength: "5.545"
 bodyLength: "3.925"
 totalHeight: "2.85"